fhamborg/news-please/README.md

     secret = 'password'

 ### PostgreSQL
-news-please allows for storing of articles to a Postgresql database, including the versioning feature.
-In the [`config.cfg`] file add the PostgresqlStorage pipeline and adjust database credentials:
+news-please allows for storing of articles to a PostgreSQL database, including the versioning feature.
+To export to PostgreSQL, open the corresponding config file (`config_lib.cfg` for library mode and `config.cfg` for CLI mode) and add the PostgresqlStorage module to the pipeline and adjust the database credentials:

     [Scrapy]
     ITEM_PIPELINES = {
                    'newsplease.pipeline.pipelines.ArticleMasterExtractor':100,
                    'newsplease.pipeline.pipelines.PostgresqlStorage':350
                  }

     [Postgresql]
     # Postgresql-Connection required for saving meta-informations
     host = localhost
     port = 5432